Henry Jermyn, 1st Earl of St Albans: Founder of the West End

 In September 1662, St Albans obtained a leasehold on a grant of land at Pall Mall Field in London north of St James's Palace.
 He began the development of the field with the construction of grand houses in the classical style at what would soon become St. James's Square.
 The City of London, which feared for its water supply, was hostile to the plan, but the support of Charles II for the development discouraged opposition.
 The grant by Charles of the freehold of the new square and other adjacent property to trustees for the Earl of St Albans was made on 1 April 1665.
 A ground-rent of £80 per annum was reserved.
 The Earl of St Albans built his own townhouse, St Albans House (later the site of Norfolk House), on the square at a cost of £15,000.
+He also reserved land and £7,000 for the construction of a parish church and churchyard, St James's Church, Piccadilly, on the south side of what is now Piccadilly.

 The surrounding streets, including Jermyn Street, King Street, Duke Street St James's and Charles II Street, were completed soon afterwards, an area which would become called St James's.
 St Albans market was built on a site later cleared for the construction of Regent Street and Waterloo Place.
 It was a grand design in itself, and from its inspiration grew the whole of the West End of London, so much so that the Survey of London acknowledges Henry Jermyn as the 'Founder of the West End'.
 In the 1660s he also owned Soho Fields, of which he leased 19 out of the 22 acres (89,000 m2) to Joseph Girle, who was granted permission to develop the land.
 In August 1674, further grants of freehold land were unsuccessfully sought on behalf of St Albans.